Magisk-Modules-Repo/HideNavBar/README.md

 # Fullscreen Gestures for Android 10

-This is a simple Magisk module enables Fullscreen Gestures on Android 10.
+This is a simple Magisk module that enables Fullscreen Gestures on Android 10.

 ## Requirements
 - Android 10 only